 What should I expect to happen in a laser facial procedure?

 After the consultation with the doctor, a patient will be prepped up for the laser facial procedure.
 The face will undergo a thorough cleansing to get rid of makeup and dirt.
-Depending on the laser facial treatment or a patient’s pain tolerance, numbing cream may be applied to the face to ease the discomfort that may be felt during the procedure.
+Depending on the laser facial treatment or a patient’s pain tolerance, a numbing cream may be applied to the face to ease the discomfort that may be felt during the procedure.
 As soon as the numbing cream takes effect, usually after 15 to 20 minutes, the laser is then applied to the target area for treatment.

 Is the procedure painful?